-n things go wrong, I tend to blame myself, but when things work out for the best, I tend to credit others.
+When things go wrong, I blame myself, but when things work out for the best, I credit others.
 This has in the past caused me intense emotions of guilt.
 However, this is because I was unaware of my biased thinking patterns.
-We all have them and they are acquired through our life experiences.
-To such an extent that we will tend to frame any situations with these biases.
+We all have them and they are acquired through our life experiences, to such an extent that we will tend to frame any situations with these biases.

 However, now I am conscious of my thinking biases I can begin to manage them.
 I can question my reaction and ease my emotion in a situation.
 Why is it my fault?
 What did I do well in that situation?
 Is it really me?
 By being conscious of my biases such as personalising things and being self-critical, I can manage them.